 General Production Process

-Logs are sawn to the rough size of the products to be made; usually in a saw mill and not in the artisan's workshop.
+- 2. Sawing Logs are sawn into boards of the size of the products to be made.
+They are usually cut at a saw mill, not in the artisan's workshop.

-The sawn wood shapes are stacked in piles, exposed to the wind and rain and left to season naturally for about six months to one year.
-This removes aku (substances that cause discoloration) and the wood becomes rigid with little warping.
+- 3. Stacking the boards The sawn boards are stacked in piles, exposed to the wind and rain, and left to dry naturally for about six months to one year.
+This removes the lye, which are substances that cause discoloration, and the lumber becomes rigid and resistant to warping.

-The wood has only been roughly cut to size and shape and is pretty angular.
-The next stage is rough turning on a potter"s wheel with a plane to round off the angles.
+- 5. Rough turning As the lumber has only been roughly cut to size, the shape is pretty angular.
+The next step is rough turning using a lathe and plane to round off the angles.

-The roughly-turned wood pieces are piled up with space between them in a flame drying chamber and dried until the moisture content is around 8%.
-After which they are rehydrated, a process known as kanso modoshi, by removing and exposing them to the outside air until the moisture content has risen to about 12%, followed by further seasoning for around two weeks.
-This is an important process to correct any warpage of plain wood products.
+- 6. Drying The roughly turned wood pieces are piled up with some space between each pile in a flame drying chamber and are dried until the moisture content is around 8%.
+They then go through a process to restore the original moisture.
+The wood is removed from the drying chamber and exposed to the outside air until the moisture content has risen to about 12%, and is then dried for another two weeks.
+This is an important process to correct any warpage of the plain wood products.

-Thick planes perform rough planing to adjust the shape, and a plane with a thin blade is used to make the surface smooth.
-At this time, in order to create natural curves, planing is performed in single strokes, which is another characteristic of Shogawa Hikimono Kiji.
-After planing, the surface is sandpapered.
+- 7. Finishing In the finishing process, the lathe and plane are used again to plane the wood into the final shapes.
+Shogawa woodcraft has a unique finishing procedure which starts from the outer surface.
+Thick planes perform rough planing to adjust the shape, and a plane with a thin blade is used to smoothen the surface.
+At this time, in order to create natural curves, planing is performed in single strokes, which is another characteristic of Shogawa woodcraft.
+After the planing, the surface is filed with sandpaper.

-All the processes for plain wood products are finished with the sanding.
-If coating is to be applied, the process of fuki-urushi-nuri (repeated lacquering and polishing) is carried out.
-Even in lacquering the potter"s wheel or the like are used to repeatedly coat the wood products with kiurushi (raw lacquer) to give the wood a good shine.
+- 8. Applying Japanese lacquer All the processes for plain wood products are finished with the filing.
+However, if a lacquer coating is to be applied, the process of rubbing in lacquer and polishing repeatedly is carried out.
+A lathe is used to coat the piece repeatedly with raw lacquer to give a good shine and gloss.

 Where to Buy & More Information